 Catherine Laboure (and the Miraculous Medal.

 Cecelia.Elizabeth Ann Seton.

 Maria Goretti.
 In Magyar language (Hungarian).

-Nicholas Owen.
 God's Carpenter.
+The story of Nicholas Owen.
 Minorities targeted for ethnic cleansing.
 Leaders of persecuted religious sects.
 Escaped slaves.
 Outlawed guns.
 Every age has something to hide, and also brave individuals who risk everything to hide it.
 Nicholas Owen was one of those brave men.
 Liberty magazine, March 2004.

 Perpetua & Felicity (optional course reading for "Women Writers of the Middle Ages," Medieval Studies 3351/Women's Studies 3001, Memorial University of Newfoundland, 1997)

 About Christmas.
 Books that will get you into the Christmas spirit.
 National Review Online.
 Dec.
 13, 2002.
 Short review of Stories Behind the Best-Loved Songs of Christmas.

 Mayhew, Liberty, and the Resistance to Tyranny.
 Epoch Times.
 Jan.
 30, 2019.

 Origins of the Declaration of Independence: Samuel Rutherford's ‘Lex, Rex.'
 Washington Post.
 June 17, 2016.

 An implausible argument that evangelicals must oppose self-defense.
 Responding to an article by Rob Schenck, a pacifist minister.
 Washington Post.
 Dec.
 30, 2015.